José Octavio Bordón

 José Octavio Bordón (born 22 December 1945) is an Argentine politician and diplomat.
 He was governor of Mendoza Province from 1987 to 1991, and served in both houses of the National Congress as a National Deputy and a National Senator.
 Most recently, he was the Argentine ambassador to the United States from 2003 to 2007 and to Chile from 2016 to 2019.

+Bordón ran in the 1995 presidential election, finishing second with 29.4% of the vote, behind Carlos Menem.

 Life and career

 Born in Rosario in 1945, Bordón graduated in sociology from the Universidad del Salvador in Buenos Aires in 1970.
 He was Professor of Political Sociology at Universidad Nacional de Cuyo from 1972 to 1976, and again from 1983 to 1995.
 He became President of the Fundación Andina in 1982.
 In 1983 he was elected to the Argentine Chamber of Deputies as deputy for Mendoza Province for the Justicialist Party.
 He was deputy chairman of the foreign affairs committee.